cloudalchemy/ansible-prometheus/README.md

 ## Requirements

 - Ansible >= 2.3
-- go-lang installed on deployer machine (same one where ansible is installed)
 - jmespath on deployer machine.
 If you are using Ansible from a Python virtualenv, install *jmespath* to the same virtualenv via pip.

 ## Role Variables